-The public tends to object less to these taxes than to others, in part because of the nature of the taxed commodities and because people pay tax only if they choose to purchase the affected goods or services.
-These factors often make excise taxes a politically convenient tool for raising revenues.
+The public tends to object less to these taxes than to others, in part because of the nature of the taxed commodities and because people pay the tax only if they choose to purchase the affected good or service.
+In addition, revenue from these taxes is often used to fund popular programs such as cigarette taxes that are used to help finance expanded health insurance coverage for children in some states.
+These factors often make excise taxes a politically convenient tool for raising revenue.

-Taxes on alcohol, tobacco, and gasoline do not automatically keep pace with inflation because they are based on units sold.
-Thus revenues do not increase proportionately with price.
+Taxes on alcohol, tobacco, and gasoline generally do not automatically keep pace with inflation because they are based on units sold.
+Thus, revenues do not increase proportionately with price.
 This issue can be addressed either by changing the tax structure from “per unit” to “ad valorem” (per dollar) or by indexing per-unit taxes for inflation.

 Excise taxes on individual commodities, such as tobacco or alcohol, should at least keep pace with inflation.
 Levying them on an ad valorem basis (i.e., on the value of the purchase) rather than a per unit basis would automatically adjust them for inflation.